-- Retirement pension (but not lump sum) is integrated with the Social Insurance system see paragraph (b) below. - There is no cap on the length of time over which members can build pension benefits under the Single Scheme. - Transferring retirement benefits to Single Scheme from other employments: - ➤ The option for a member of the Single Scheme to transfer-in benefits from private sector pension schemes will be generally available, subject to certain terms and conditions. - ➤ If, before joining the Single Scheme, you hold deferred retirement benefits from previous employments under a 'pre-2013' Public Service pension scheme, you cannot transfer those benefits to the Single Scheme.
-Those benefits remain to be administered under your earlier pre-2013 pension scheme. - ➤ If you hold deferred benefits under the Single Scheme from an earlier Single Scheme employment, you do not need to arrange for their "transfer" because it is the same Single Scheme in place across the Public Service. - There is provision for immediate retirement benefits if compulsorily retired on medical grounds, and for death in service benefits (dependents pensions and death lump sum). - Following retirement, increases to Single Scheme pension are linked to inflation.
+- Single Scheme retirement benefits are payable immediately on retirement from the PDF only if you serve to the minimum pension age of 50, and have the vesting period of 2 years1. - If you finish employment with the PDF before age 50 and have completed the vesting period, payment of your retirement benefits is normally deferred to the State Pension age2. - Retirement pension (but not lump sum) is integrated with the Social Insurance system - see paragraph (a) below. - There is no cap on the length of time over which members can build pension benefits under the Single Scheme. - Transferring retirement benefits to Single Scheme from other employments: - > The option for a member of the Single Scheme to transfer-in benefits from private sector pension schemes is generally available, subject to certain terms and conditions. - ➤ If, before joining the Single Scheme, you hold deferred retirement benefits from previous employments under a 'pre-2013' Public Service pension scheme, you cannot transfer those benefits to the Single Scheme.
+Those benefits remain to be administered under your earlier pre-2013 pension scheme. - ➤ If you hold deferred benefits under the Single Scheme from an earlier Single Scheme employment, you do not need to arrange for their "transfer" because it is the same Single Scheme in place across the Public Service. - There is provision for immediate retirement benefits if compulsorily retired on medical grounds, and for death in service benefits (dependents pensions and death lump sum).